SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 ## General Information

-This year's Summer Institute brings seven science teams together for a short course on data and software skills for socio-environmental synthesis.
-Through lectures, hands-on computer labs, and project consultation, SESYNC staff aim to accelerate each team's adoption of cyber resources for all phases of data-driven research and dissemination.
+This year's Summer Institute brings together seven science teams for a short course on data and software skills in socio-environmental synthesis.
+Through lectures, hands-on computer labs, and project consultation, SESYNC staff will aim to accelerate your team's adoption of cyber resources for all phases of data-driven research and dissemination.

-During this short course, participants should expect to:
+Participants should expect to:

 - learn new scientific computing skills
 - overcome specific or conceptual project hurdles